readthedocs/readthedocs.org/docs/user/glossary.rst

       Commands executed by Read the Docs when performing the build process.
       They cannot be overwritten by the user.

-   profile page
-      Page where you can see the projects of a certain user.

    project home
       Page where you can access all the features of Read the Docs, from having an overview to browsing the latest builds or administering your project.